 - Depending on the source, you may find dithering, anti-aliasing, or other sources of 'noise' in the image.
 If the image contains outlines, these will generally be 'blurred' by anti-aliasing.

 - Select the image and click the Prepare Artwork for Embroidery icon.
 The image appears in both ‘before’ and ‘after’ preview panels.
-Note the number of colors in the original.
-The software automatically detects the main color blocks and reduces colors accordingly, as shown in preview.

 - Use the scroll button on your mouse to zoom in and inspect details.